timadam03/LLM_project/Report.md

 For the scraping whole website, response structure for Serper API:
 - text: str
 -  metadata: dict
-    - - contains different stuff, always author, sometimes title, og:title etc
+    - contains different stuff, always author, sometimes title, og:title etc
 - credits: int

+For improving look at results where it was wrong, change the max_steps, add website reading, etc